gabrieldemarmiesse/python-on-whales/docs/template/docker_client.md

 succeed.
 If you pull the same docker image from multiple processes/threads, the Docker daemon will only pull the image and layers once.

-Unless you code some dangerous scenario similar to this one
+Just be careful with some scenario similar to this one

 ```
 Thread 1: my_container = docker.run(..., detach=True)